 This story was published on 30 October 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Link2Opportunity is an initiative connecting interested young people, women and Indigenous Australians to jobs in mining.